BrianZhang42/cs326-final-41-bitwikk/docs/milestone2.md

 Article - ID (based on title), title, content, contributers, images (for gallery), commentIDs, category Comment - ID, username, articleID, content

-Note: The article content will be storeed as markdown and will need to be translated into html.
+Note: The article content will be stored as markdown and will need to be translated into html.
 It could be done on the client or the server side.

+GET  /article/search?query=value
 GET  /article/get?name=value -
-GET  /article/search?query=value
 POST /article/create -
 POST /article/edit -
 POST /article/comment -